Major Change: Replacing Ball When Original Spot is Not KnownGolf's New Rules

 When a player marks the ball’s spot with a ball-marker before lifting the ball, the original spot is known and the ball is replaced on the marked spot.

 But when a ball is accidentally moved, the player may not know the exact original spot:

-- Currently, if the ball was at rest anywhere off the putting green, the player must drop the ball as near as possible to its estimated spot and play the ball from where it comes to rest (unless it rolls to where it must be re-dropped under Rule 20-2c).
+- Previously, if the ball had been at rest anywhere off the putting green, the player had to drop the ball as near as possible to its estimated spot and play the ball from where it came to rest (unless it rolls to where it must be re-dropped under Rule 20-2c).

-- This means that the ball will often not be played from the estimated spot, as the dropped ball is allowed to roll as much as two-club lengths away from that spot.
+- This meant that the ball was often not played from the estimated spot, as the dropped ball was allowed to roll as much as two-club lengths away from that spot.

-- It also means that the ball may end up being played from a better or worse lie than the original lie (such as when the original spot was in the rough and the dropped ball comes to rest in the fairway, or vice versa; or when the ball had been at rest in deep grass and the dropped ball comes to rest on top of the grass).
+- It also meant that the ball may have ended up being played from a better or worse lie than the original lie (such as when the original spot had been in the rough and the dropped ball came to rest in the fairway, or vice versa; or when the ball had been at rest in deep grass and the dropped ball came to rest on top of the grass).

-Requiring the player to replace the ball on the estimated spot (including being required to replace the ball on, under or against any fixed or growing things it had been at rest on, under or against) will help make sure the ball is played from as close as possible to its original spot and from the same or almost the same lie.
+Requiring the player to replace the ball on the estimated spot (including being required to replace the ball on, under or against any fixed or growing things it had been at rest on, under or against) helps to make sure the ball is played from as close as possible to its original spot and from the same or almost the same lie.

-Replacing the ball on its estimated spot also applies when the player does not know the exact original spot of a ball that was lifted or moved on the putting green, and so the same procedure will apply throughout the course.
+Replacing the ball on its estimated spot also applies when the player does not know the exact original spot of a ball that was lifted or moved on the putting green, and so the same procedure applies throughout the course.